renakdup/simple-dic/README.md

 - [x] Add binding services with configuration
 - [x] Add auto-wiring for registered classes in DIC
 - [x] Add auto-wiring for defaults primitives for auto-fillings
+- [x] Add supporting invocable class
+- [ ] Add singleton setter and getter
-- [ ] Check invocable class creating
+- [ ] Add singleton getting for ServiceContainer
 - [ ] Add PSR7 interfaces in the ServiceContainer.php.
-- [ ] Add singleton getting for ServiceContainer
-- [ ] Add singleton setter and getter
-- [ ] Choose codestyle
 - [ ] Integrate CI
+- [ ] Add badges with tests passed
 - [ ] PHP 8 named arguments and autowiring
-- [ ] Add badges with tests passed
 - [ ] Save cache in opcache?
 - [ ] Add configurations of ServiceContainer.
+- [ ] Choose codestyle
 - [ ] Add on packegist